 Initially a Referral Form needs to be completed and emailed or mailed to TPRDA.
 The referral form can be downloaded with the links on the right hand side (or at the bottom of the page on mobile devices).
 When this is received the individual is placed on our waiting list.
 If there is a suitable space and horse in the programme, our personnel will then assess the individual as to their suitability to ride.
 When the rider is accepted they will be given a rider/parents consent form (agreement to participate) and a Medical Consent form [to be filled out and signed by a doctor or specialist].
 Both the Agreement and Medical forms are to be completed and returned to us before riding commences.

-Forms can be downloaded with the links on the right hand side (or at the bottom of the page on mobile devices).
+Referral forms can be downloaded with the link on the right hand side (or at the bottom of the page on mobile devices).

 Evaluation of Rider progress